 5. Patients’ Registrations

 Almost every Nigerian adult own either a bank account or a National Identification Number.
-So it is very simple to create a folder for Nigerians who already have a Bank Verification Number or National Identification Number and adding the files to the database.
+So it is very simple to create a folder for Nigerians who already have a Bank Verification Number or National Identification Number and add the files to the database.

 Also, a file could be created for newborn babies and uploaded to the database.
-For the rest of the Nigerians, who neither have a BVN, an NIN, or who are not newborns, their folders could be uploaded to the database, whenever they visit the hospital.
+For the rest of the Nigerians, who neither have a BVN, an NIN, nor who are not newborns, their folders could be uploaded to the database, whenever they visit the hospital.

 Also, Read; 9 Best Blog Niches in Health: By Profitability